Country Hills, Calgary

 Country Hills is a residential neighbourhood in the northwest quadrant of Calgary, Alberta.
 It is bounded to the north by the Country Hills Boulevard, to the south by Beddington Trail, and to the east by Harvest Hills Boulevard.
 To the southwest, it is bordered by the Country Hills golf course which began construction in 1989 and opened in 1992.
 The clubhouse along with the fully developed course opened in 1999. the area is also bordered by the West Nose Creek.
+The neighborhood is often mistaken with Country Hills Estates which lies to the south between Country Hills Golf Club and Beddington Trail which was developed a decade earlier.
 The new community of Country Hills Village is located in the northeast of the neighbourhood.
 Country Hills is a generally calm and quiet area.

 Country Hills was established in 1990.
 It is represented in the Calgary City Council by the Ward 3 councillor.